ckan/ckanext-spatial/README.rst

 - EPSG:4326
 - 4326

-Geo-Indexing your packages
+Geo-Indexing your datasets
 --------------------------

-In order to make a package queryable by location, an special extra must be defined, with its key named 'spatial'.
+In order to make a dataset queryable by location, an special extra must be defined, with its key named 'spatial'.
 The value must be a valid GeoJSON_ geometry, for example::